pavelloz/webpack-tailwindcss/README.md

 ## TailwindCSS setup includes
 * Official [TailwindCSS forms](https://tailwindcss.com/docs/plugins#forms) plugin loaded
-* How to extend color palette
+* How to extend default color palette
-* How to prefix your colors to not collide with default theme
 * How to set a different font as first in font family declaration
 * `xxl` breakpoint for responsive purposes